rexwithluv/mongo-verba/README.md

 ## Known Issues

-- The dialog opened with the "i" shortcut does not reappear after closing it unless the page is reloaded.
+- None at the moment!!